MBTA Customer Experience

 The ability for all customers to reach a subway, commuter rail, or Silver Line platform depends on whether stations are designed to be accessible.
 Subway stations are typically accessible using elevators, while accessible commuter rail stations may include elevators or ramps in combination with high or mini-high platforms for level boarding.
 Surface stops on the Mattapan, Green, and Silver Lines have different accessibility requirements—at times difficult to implement due to challenging geometry of the street, curb, or platform.
 More information on system-wide accessibility improvements can be found on the MBTA website.

-At the end of FY22, 77.8 percent of MBTA stations were accessible, an increase from 75.2% in FY21.
 All Red Line, Orange Line, and Silver Line stations are accessible, and nearly all stations are accessible on both the Blue Line and Mattapan Trolley, except for Bowdoin (Blue Line) and Valley Road (Mattapan Trolley).
-On the Green Line, 35 of 65 stations including surface stops were accessible at the end of FY22; for commuter rail, 106 of 135 stations were accessible.
-FY22 included the completion of several station accessibility projects, including the consolidation of four Green Line stations on the B branch into two fully accessible stations (Amory and Babcock), a complete rebuild of Brookline Hills Station on the Green Line, as well as a complete rebuild of Chelsea Commuter Rail station.
+On the Green Line, 40 of 70 stations including surface stops were accessible at the end of FY23 or 57.1 percent, compared to 53.8 percent in FY22; for commuter rail, 107 of 134 stations were accessible, a rate of 79.9 percent.

 Elevator Uptime